How curl Became Like This

-Towards the end of 1996, Daniel Stenberg came up with the idea to make currency-exchange calculations available to Internet Relay Chat (IRC) users.
-All the necessary data are published on the Web; he just needed to automate their retrieval.
+Towards the end of 1996, Daniel Stenberg was spending time writing an IRC bot for an Amiga related channel on EFnet.
+He then came up with the idea to make currency-exchange calculations available to Internet Relay Chat (IRC) users.
+All the necessary data were published on the Web; he just needed to automate their retrieval.

 We soon found and fixed support for getting currencies over GOPHER.
 Once FTP download support was added, the name of the project was changed and urlget 2.0 was released in August 1997.
 The http-only days were already passed.